brucemack/microlink/README.md

 I've learned many things about EchoLink during this project.
-One thing is for sure: Jonathan (K1RFD) who created the EchoLink system is an outstanding engineer and we should all be greatly appreciative of the work that he and the rest of the EchoLink team do on behalf of the amateur readio community.
+One thing is for sure: Jonathan (K1RFD) who created the EchoLink system is an outstanding engineer and we should all be greatly appreciative of the work that he and the rest of the EchoLink team do on behalf of the amateur radio community.

 I am [good in QRZ at KC1FSZ](https://www.qrz.com/db/kc1fsz) if you have any questions.